jaspector

 Engineer: Monday-Friday, 7:00 AM to 12:00 PM and 1:00 PM to 4:00 PM; OSSF: Monday-Friday, 8:00 AM to 12:00 PM and 1:00 PM to 5:00 PM

-Typical inspection sequence: No countywide general building inspection sequence because there is no general county building permit.
+Typical sequence: No countywide general building inspection sequence because there is no general county building permit.
 Sequence depends on narrow permit type: floodplain compliance, driveway access, or OSSF installation.

-Do I need a building permit in unincorporated Kerr County, TX?
+01 Do I need a building permit in unincorporated Kerr County, TX?

 Kerr County does not require general building permits or certificates of occupancy in unincorporated areas.
 Specific permits required for: floodplain work in FEMA Zones A, AE, or Floodway; new or modified driveways to county-maintained roads; utility work in county rights-of-way; subdivision and manufactured home rental community development; and OSSF/septic installation.

-How much does a building permit cost in unincorporated Kerr County, TX?
+02 How much does a building permit cost in unincorporated Kerr County, TX?

+Building permit fees in unincorporated Kerr County, TX are set by the local building department and vary by project type and valuation.
 Fees are calculated as: Narrow program fees appear to be permit-specific and flat or schedule-based.
 Driveway fee conflict: Road and Bridge states no fee required; 2025 flood guide states $25.
 Confirm with county engineer..

-How do I apply for a building permit in unincorporated Kerr County, TX?
+03 How do I apply for a building permit in unincorporated Kerr County, TX?

-1. Confirm the parcel is in unincorporated Kerr County, outside Kerrville or Ingram city limits.
+To apply for a building permit in unincorporated Kerr County, TX, follow these steps: 1.
+Confirm the parcel is in unincorporated Kerr County, outside Kerrville or Ingram city limits.
 2. Determine which county permit applies: floodplain, driveway, utility right-of-way, subdivision, or OSSF/septic.
 3. For floodplain work, determine if any structure portion touches FEMA Zone A, AE, or Floodway.
 If so, a floodplain permit is required even for repairs.
 4. For floodplain permitting, obtain elevation certificate if required and submit completed floodplain development permit application to floodplain@kerrcountytx.gov.
 5. For driveway or utility work, download the relevant application from the engineer page and coordinate with county engineer.
 6. For septic work, use Application for OSSF Development Permit through Environmental Health Department and comply with TCEQ Chapter 285.
 7. Pay applicable county fees and complete any county inspection or approval steps tied to the specific permit type.

-How long does it take to get a building permit in unincorporated Kerr County, TX?
+04 How long does it take to get a building permit in unincorporated Kerr County, TX?

-How do I schedule a building inspection in unincorporated Kerr County, TX?
+05 How do I schedule a building inspection in unincorporated Kerr County, TX?

-Inspections can be scheduled via: County Engineer: (830) 896-9046, Environmental Health - OSSF: (830) 896-9020, Floodplain submittals: floodplain@kerrcountytx.gov.
+Once your permit is issued and work reaches an inspection milestone, you can schedule a building inspection in unincorporated Kerr County, TX via: County Engineer: (830) 896-9046, Environmental Health - OSSF: (830) 896-9020, Floodplain submittals: floodplain@kerrcountytx.gov.
 County engineer page advises calling ahead and making an appointment because staff are often in the field..